GitHubRetton77/lfio-service/README.md

 - Installations of dependent stuff maybe tricky due to versions and compatibility.
 I'm not using most up to date versions of things because I did not need to update.
 States of our computers could affect at times.
 Please let me know if these instructions are not working smoothly.
 - I've tried deleting my local copy of the project and started from scatch by following the steps I've written here and worked for me.
 - I believe I implemented all of the required specifications.
 Wanted to do the optional auto generation of data but did not have time.
-- This is also working together with the 2nd component of the server spec on data state storage and load which I have in a separate project here: https://github.com/GitHubRetton77/lfio-data-util
+- This is also working together with the [UI](https://github.com/GitHubRetton77/lfio-user-interface) the other [2nd service component](https://github.com/GitHubRetton77/lfio-data-util) of the server spec on data state storage and load.